channel incentive programs

 1. Sales incentives

 Sales incentives are often provided as point-based rewards, gift cards, or one-time debit cards.
 They can also include monetary rewards, gift cards, and travel-related perks.
+Offering individual rewards for achieving specific sales milestones can further motivate representatives and foster healthy competition.

 • Goals: Sales incentives can help the company scale in all directions, depending on their purpose.
 You can leverage sales incentives to meet short-term (revenue targets) and long-term (build brand loyalty) business goals.